Economic Justice / Ending Poverty

 Read or print the Congregation's 2018 Position Paper on Economic Justice.
 (To read or print the complete series of Position Papers, click here).

-For more background on on the Good Shepherd 2018 Position Papers and to access them in Spanish, French or English, visit the Congregation's site.
+For more background on the Our Lady of Charity of the Good Shepherd 2018 Position Papers and to access them in Spanish, French or English, visit the Congregation's site.

 The Sisters of the Good Shepherd are called to work for the elimination of poverty, the restoration of justice, for reconciliation among all humanity, for cancellation of all debts, in particular the unjust national debts imposed by wealthy nations on nations unable to bear debt burdens.